kragen/peg-bootstrap/peg.md

   the abstraction overhead that permits it.
 - maybe: reorganize this document, putting bootstrap.js first?
 Not sure.
 - maybe: write a Markdown parser?
+- move Makefile and pegcompile.js into this document?

 Profiling results
 -----------------